Minnesota physical therapist to pay $4M for submitting false claims to government

-RehabAuthority LLC, a physical therapy company with Minnesota locations, has agreed to pay the amount to resolve allegations that it submitted false claims for payment for physical therapy services, a violation of the False Claims Act, according to a statement from the U.S. Attorney's Office from the District of Minnesota.
+RehabAuthority, a physical therapy company with Minnesota locations, has agreed to pay the amount to resolve allegations that it submitted false claims for payment for physical therapy services, a violation of the False Claims Act, according to a statement from the U.S. Attorney's Office in Minnesota.

-"The resolution centered on allegations that the company billed the government for direct, one-one-one care with physical therapists, but did not provide it when it overbooked government beneficiaries for certain outpatient physical therapy services," the news release said.
+"The resolution centered on allegations that the company billed the government for direct, one-on-one care with physical therapists but did not provide it when it overbooked government beneficiaries for certain outpatient physical therapy services," the news release said.

 The alleged therapy included therapeutic exercises, manual therapy, ultrasounds, therapeutic activities and gait training.